steviemarvin/ra_workshops_2025/readME.md

-# This is a redMe file
+# RA Workshop 2025
+This repository houses code from the Summer 2025 RA workshop.